sandeep-kota/Turtlebot-Actuation-CPP/README.md

 		<img src = "./results/1.png"	>
 	</p>

 2) To replay the recorded rosbag file, we will execute the `rosbag play	` command.
+It is to be noted that all existing terminals should be closed before running the `rosbag` play command.
+To close a terminal window press`CTRL+C` in that window.
 ```
 # Run roscore in a separate terminal
 roscore